COSC3020/isomorphism-nodes-connectivity-JingtianWang-28/README.md

 Assuming that the number of nodes in graph A and graph B is the same, n, and there must be an edge between every two nodes, then the structure of their edges will be consistent no matter how they are arranged.

+Because graphs G1 and G2 have the same number of nodes n, we can construct a bijection f from G1 nodes to G2 nodes: va -> vb

 |VA| = |VB| = n, then bijection f: VA -> VB

+Any two different nodes (u,v)∈Va in G1 will have an edge (u,v)∈Ea

 for any u,v ∈ VA, (u,v) ∈EA <-> (f(u),F(v)∈EB)

 f is a bijection and preserves the edge structure, so it is isomorphic as long as the number of nodes is the same.

+There must be edges between all pairs of nodes in the graph, and bijection can ensure the correspondence between nodes and edges.

 ###